engelsystem/engelsystem-doc/content/developer/request-lifecycle.md

 ### Middlewares

-Middlewares are used to handle anything that changes the request or response.
-For that they must implement the `MiddlewareInterface`.
+Middlewares process requests and responses by implementing `MiddlewareInterface`.
-A Middleware can update the request before it is handled by other parts of the application and change parts of the response before it is sent to the requesting client.
+They can modify the request before it reaches the controller and modify the response before it's sent to the client.

-Middlewares are used to interpret and set headers, filter the input and verify the csrf token on post requests, analyze which route from `config/routes.php` is requested, handle the session and call the `RequestHandler`.
+Middlewares handle tasks like:
+- Setting and interpreting headers
+- Filtering input and verifying CSRF tokens on POST requests
+- Matching routes from `config/routes.php`
+- Managing sessions
+- Invoking the request handler

-When the `RouteDispatcher` middleware can't find a matching route it uses the `LegacyMiddleware` to resolve any remaining old pages located inside the `includes/` folder.
+If the `RouteDispatcher` middleware can't find a matching route, it falls back to the `LegacyMiddleware` to handle legacy pages in the `includes/` folder.

 ### Request Handler

-The request handler loads the route information to get the controller that should be used to handle a given request.
+The request handler determines which controller should handle the request based on route configuration.
-It checks for needed permissions (when configured in the controller) and calls the defined callback.
+It verifies required permissions (if configured in the controller) and invokes the appropriate callback.

 ## Events

-Some functionality like sending messages is decoupled from the normal flow by using events.
+Some functionality, like sending messages, is decoupled from the main request flow using events.
-A list can be found in the application configuration.
+Available events are listed in the application configuration.